Ellerhold/fs2es-indexer/README.md

 elasticsearch:default_fields = "file.filename", "file.filename.fulltext"
 ```

-The samba default has the field "content" in it, which we dont parse.
+The samba default has the field "content" in it, which we don't parse.
 Without "file.filename.fulltext" certain searches
-dont work anymore (e. g. search terms with a dot in it).
+don't work anymore (e.g. search terms with a dot in it).

 You can tweak the `/etc/fs2es-indexer/es-index-mapping.json` and `es-index-settings.json` to your hearts content and the
 indexer will recreate the index if necessary.
 You can add more multifields (like `fulltext` with different analyzers, etc.),
 but please be aware that the indexer only populates `path.real`, `file.filename`, `file.created` and `file.last_modified`
 directly.
-Elasticsearch will populate multifields ("subfields") of these, but fs2es-indexer wont automatically add more
+Elasticsearch will populate multifields ("subfields") of these, but fs2es-indexer won't automatically add more
 fields just by you adding them into the mapping.

 If you need more data, please create an issue or a PR :)